 Mah Jong Time

 ‘MahJong Time‘ does not provide a game with BMJA rules.
 However, it does play a number of other rules including American, Chinese Official and Hong Kong.
 You can host a game and also join an existing one.
-There are potential problems, however, as the site (at the time of writing) uses Adobe Flash or Adobe Air, so is limited to web browsers that can support Flash.
-More importantly, Flash itself will not be supported beyond 2020.
+There were problems, however, as the site (at one time) used Adobe Flash which was not supported beyond the end of 2020.

 There is a free trial, but it only allows you to join an existing game.
 Payment involves a complex system of “coins” and “chips” which buy you entry into games.
 The free trial allows between one and four free games per day (1000 chips allocated per day, minimum entry fee per game is 250 chips).

 … but I am not sure if this now holds true.
 You will need to check for yourself.
 It looks as if you now need to download an app.